Try Not to Be Negative With Your Driver Attack Angle

 Marc Leishman (Golf.com)

-But he also is well aware that his ‘bad’ shot with a high angle of attack with his driver can result in a scorecard wrecking number and as a result he often chooses to hit with a lower one to deliver a more consistent result.
+But he also is well aware that his ‘bad’ shot with this can result in a scorecard wrecking number and as a result he often chooses to hit with a lower negative one to deliver a more consistent result.

-Similarly Brooks Koepka’s Trackman numbers have shown he is still able to ‘carry’ his drives nearly 300 yards in spite of hitting the ball with a negative attack angle of -3.7º!
+Leishman still averages over 305 yards on the LIV Tour while Koepka’s Trackman numbers show he is still able to ‘CARRY’ his drives nearly 300 yards with a negative attack angle of -3.7º!

 Unfortunately average golfers typically do not have this luxury and need to wring every last yard of distance out of their driver to score well.